 Also for the U.S. Coast Guard, Airbus has supplied 18 HC-144A Ocean Sentry maritime patrol aircraft, which are derived from the company’s CN235 twin-engine multi-role tactical transport.
 In September 2017, the HC-144A fleet surpassed 100,000 flight hours in U.S. Coast Guard service, performing thousands of search, rescue and law enforcement missions (including drug interdiction), and contributing to post-hurricane disaster response efforts.

-Among the Ocean Sentry’s base locations is the U.S. Coast Guard’s Aviation Training Center and air station at Mobile Regional Airport in Alabama, where Airbus also has a facility for maintenance, repair, overhaul services, as well as professional engineering and technical support of its military aircraft.
+Among the Ocean Sentry’s base locations is the U.S. Coast Guard’s Aviation Training Center and air station at Mobile Regional Airport in Alabama.
+At this facility, Airbus DS Military Aircraft, Inc., provides critical customer support for C212 and CN235 operators worldwide.
+Airbus’ in-house services include maintenance, repair, and overhaul (MRO) facility, engineering and technical support services, training, component repair services, and materials support.

 The expertise of Airbus in space exploration also makes it a valuable partner for the United States.
 On the James Webb Space Telescope – which will become the U.S. National Aeronautics and Space Administration’s (NASA) premier orbital observatory – Airbus is providing the Near Infrared Spectrograph instrument capable of detecting the faintest radiation from distant galaxies.
 This massive telescope will be orbited by an Ariane 5, the European launch vehicle built under the responsibility of production prime contractor ArianeGroup (a joint venture of Airbus and France’s Safran).